STAR VS. THE FORCES OF EVIL

 Nefcy wanted Star to exhibit and maintain her individuality; fighting against the “perfect princess” her parents wanted her to be.
 She also downplayed the significance of high school on the lives of the teenagers, choosing not to make it a central focus but just another location.
 Nefcy removed the trope of having Star try and pass as a normal human by hiding her magical powers—instead, everyone was aware of them and generally cool with it (unless, of course, they were on the receiving end of one of her spells gone wrong).
 Nefcy stated that Star was very much like her.
 To balance out the hyperactive Star, Marco was made her straight man, although he had his own quirks such as looking for anything that could help him shake his “safe” image.
 McArthur portrayed him as smart and thoughtful while not really leaning into his being nerdy or unlikeable.
 Marco was largely based on Nefcy’s husband, filmmaker Bobby Miller (who provided some voices for the series).

-Star vs. the Forces of Evil was only the second series to be created for Disney Television Animation by a woman; the first being Sue Rose’s Pepper Ann 17 years prior.
+Star vs. the Forces of Evil was only the second series to be created for Disney Television Animation by a woman, the first being Sue Rose’s Pepper Ann 17 years prior, and the third series overall following Doc McStuffins from Chris Nee.
 It was set to premier on Disney Channel in the fall of 2014 but ended up debuting on January 18, 2015 before moving to Disney XD in March as part of Disney’s restructuring to make XD their cartoon-exclusive channel.
 Prior to its release, the title sequence was shown at San Diego Comic-Con 2014 during a Gravity Falls panel in order to build up hype for the show.
 And it worked, as a leaked viral recording of the intro started a wave of fans and fan art.
 Disney sitcom stars Olivia Holt and Kelli Berglund also participated in promoting the series; with Holt dressing up as Star in a series of short videos shown on the network and Berglund occasionally joining in.
 The result was that Star’s debut was the highest in Disney XD’s history, drawing in 1.2 million viewers on average, with the initial Disney Channel airing having 2.33 million.
 Disney quickly greenlit a second season and then a third following the first season’s conclusion.
 A final fourth season was greenlit during the transition to season three.
 Season four saw the show move over to Disney Channel for its initial broadcasts, followed shortly after by re-airings on Disney XD.

 Nefcy stated that the show was storyboard driven, with the storyboarders taking a two-page outline and turning it into a full script.
 These storytellers were comprised of Nefcy, Arkin, Wasson, Mike Mullen (who also directed), Ian Wasseluk, Aaron Hammersley (also a director and producer), Lane Lueras, Dave Stone, Zeus Cervas, Bert Youn, Carrie Liao, Danielle Koenig, Dominic Bisignano (also a director and supervising producer), Mike Yank, Piero Piluso (another director), Christofer Graham, Carlos Ramos, Scott O’Brien, Nate Federman, Kyle Neswald, Carder Scholin, Nate Cash, Tyler Chen (director also), Jushtin Lee, Evon Freeman, Le Tang, Giancarlo Volpe (director, too), Katie Crown, John Mathot, Amy Higgins, John Infantino, Brett Varon (director), Amalia Levari, Aleth Romanillos, Sabrina Cotugno, Amelia Lorenz (both eventual directors), Annisa Adjani, Mark Ackland, Riccardo Durante, Zach Marcus, Cassie Zwart, Sarah Oleksyk, Eric Acosta, Robert Snow, Christian Magalhaes, Bryan Caselli, Chris Walsh, Gina Gress, Nicolette Wood, Casey Crowe, Charlotte Jackson, Madeleine Flores, Kenny Pittenger, and Matthew Yang.
 Each episode was comprised of two 11-minutes segments aired together to form a half-hour, with a few full half-hour episodes here and there--particularly the season finales.
 During the second season, some segments were broadcast as individual episodes.
 A telefilm, The Battle for Mewni, led the transition from the second to third season and was later broken up into the first seven episodes of season three.
 The characters were designed by Rachelle Reyes, Becky Dreistadt, Stephanie Ramirez, Devin Taylor, Cheyenne Curtis, Lynn Wang, Jenny Goldberg, Angela Mueller and Adam Rosette.
 Animation duties for the first season were handled by Mercury Filmworks and Toon City Animation, then moved to Rough Draft Korea and Sugarcube for the remainder.
 The series’ theme was composed by Brad Breeck, with Nefcy, Ego Plum and Brian H. Kim doing the ending themes performed by Shen for the first two seasons and Agnes Shin for the last two.